Article Quick Links

 When you first create a lease, you will see the option to add renters to the lease.
 If you need to add more renters, you can do so by clicking Add above your current tenant.

-To remove a tenant from the lease, click the pencil icon next to their information and then Convert Back to Applicant OR Move to Past Tenants (these options depend on whether the person applied on TurboTenant).
+To remove a tenant from the lease, click the trash icon within their tenant box and Remove From Lease OR Move Out Tenant.
+You can also click the tenant's name and if they applied, you can select Convert to Applicant (these options depend on whether the person had applied on TurboTenant or was added manually.)

 If a renter is moving out of your rental property or your lease has ended, you can archive the lease profile and tenant.
-To do so, click Settings next to the lease title, then change the lease end date to today or a previous date and save the changes.
+To do so, click Edit in the upper-right, then change the lease end date to today or a previous date and save the changes.
 This will automatically end the lease and move your tenant to a Past Tenant status.

-Need to move the start date up or maybe you decided on a 6-month lease instead of a year?
-Click Settings to open the Lease Settings dialogue and change the lease property, start date, end date, rent amount, security deposit, or whether or not you'd like to allow partial payments.
+Click Edit on the upper-right to open the Lease Settings dialogue (image below) where you'll be able to Edit Term (dates), lease nickname, rent amount, security deposit, or whether or not you'd like to allow partial payments or enable automatic payments.
 Leases are converted to Past Leases on their end date unless you edit the end date to renew the lease.

 Your tenants will NOT be notified of any changes you've made.